 How do I hire an L-1 visa lawyer in Mumbai?

-How much does an L1 visa lawyer in Mumbai charge?
+How much does an L-1 visa lawyer in Mumbai charge?

 Why use an L-1 visa lawyer based in Mumbai rather than a U.S.-only firm?

 L-1 cases are evidence-heavy, and most of the evidence originates in India: corporate filings, financial statements, organisational charts, and employment records.
-A firm with a Mumbai office can review original documents in person, meet officers of the Indian company, and run consulate interview preparation locally, in line with the consular standards in 9 FAM 402.12.
+A firm with a Mumbai office can review original documents in person, meet officers of the Indian company, and run consulate interview preparation locally, in line with the standards in 9 FAM 402.12.
 Our Mumbai team works alongside our U.S. lawyers so the petition and the interview are aligned.

 What is the difference between L-1A and L-1B?